 Will it be a white Christmas in 2021?
 Edinburgh Met Office snow forecast and odds, and when was the last one

+Will it be a white Christmas in 2021?
+Edinburgh Met Office snow forecast and odds, and when was the last white Christmas in the UK?

 If you’re a fan of having snow on the ground over the winter months, your wish might just come true for Christmas this year.